adamska27/to-play-list/README.md

   - click on the game in your board to set it to played
   - filter your games to see all games, the games you've played or the games you want to play

+The project has two branches one with only react and the other with react and redux

 ## Development setup

 npm install